From the workshop: wheel building for amateurs

 We like to conclude the whole process by doing a final check on lateral and radial trueness, dishing, as well as individual, relative and average spoke tension.
 If you have been patient and followed the steps above, there wont be any big surprises here.
 And if there are large anomalies at this point, you will probably have a hard time correcting them, as the tension is now quite high.

 We follow Mussons guide for good trueness.
-We are satisfied it the lateral runout is below 0,2 mm, the radial runout is below 0,5 mm and the undesired dish runout is below 1 mm.
+We are satisfied if the lateral runout is below 0,2 mm, the radial runout is below 0,5 mm and the undesired dish runout is below 1 mm.
+Sometimes it can be difficult to get the dish runout below 1 mm.
+Unless it is way off, this is not a big problem.
+The most noticeable effect will be that the rim is not centered in the fork, in the worst case causing the tire to rub against one of the sides.

 As for tension, considering that we use plain gauge steel spokes of 2 mm, we settle for anything in the range of 70 kgf to 120 kgf.
 This equals 20 and 25 on our Parktool tensionmeter.
 We read somewhere that the recommended kilograms force for these kind of spokes is from 80 kgf to 130 kgf, but yet we see many wheels that have as low as 70 kgf, so we accept such measures as well.
 Each spoke must be within the range mentioned above, there shall be no exceptions.
 The minimum and maximum tension range will vary among type of spokes, so make sure to check those ranges in advance.